CAUSE #5: New predators

 How to stop the Asian hornet?

-To avoid further expansion of the Asian hornet, we have to act on European and global level.
+To avoid further expansion of the Asian hornet, we have to act on a European and global level.

 Here are the approaches:

-– keep control building a hornet alert network
+– build a hornet alert network,

 – fight back with largely distributed hornet traps.
-Read more in our article about hornet traps.